modular-component/website/docs/llm-prompt-kit.md

 Copy/paste the sections you need when asking an LLM for help with ModularComponent.
 This gives the model the right mental model before it sees your question or code.

+## LLMs.txt file

+This documentation provides an <a href="/llms.txt">LLMs.txt</a> file for easy parsing of context and navigation by LLMs.
+You can point LLMs to that file by copying its link above.

 ## How to use this page

 1. Grab the Architecture Snapshot so the LLM knows what ModularComponent does.